Coronavirus (COVID-19) Regulations & Benefit Plan Considerations

 Per the Department of Labor’s Disaster Relief Notice 2021-01 (Notice), revised deadline extensions last the earlier of

-- The “Outbreak Period”: March 1, 2020 through 60 days after the announced end of the pandemic, OR
+- The “Outbreak Period”: March 1, 2020 through 60 days after the announced end of the National Emergency, OR

 - 1 year from the date both individuals and plans with applicable timeframes are first eligible for relief.

 For plan administrators, this essentially means each person now has an individual deadline based on their specific situation.
 Furthermore, plans must act in good faith and consider their fiduciary duty to act in the best interest of plan participants.
 This may include additional notification to a participant of a deadline affecting coverage.
-A special enrollment period is now open through May 15, 2021 for insurance through the Exchange.

 The Notice affects deadlines for the following: COBRA; HIPAA Special Enrollment; Claims Procedures; and the External Review Process.
 The Notice includes deadlines to: